memfault/interrupt/_drafts/practical_zephyr_00_basics.md

 __Workspaces__

 Throughout this article series, for the sake of simplicity, we'll use so-called _freestanding_ applications: Such applications require Zephyr to be installed elsewhere and do not include its sources.
-For professional applications, Zephyr's `west` tool supports so-called _workspaces_: In workspaces, _all_ sources, their location, and their versions are specified in a _manifest_ file. `west` uses this manifest to populate the workspace, eliminating references to files outside of the workspace.
-We'll see how we can create a _minimal_ workspace application using `west`.
+For professional applications, Zephyr's _West_ tool supports so-called _workspaces_: In workspaces, _all_ sources, their location, and their versions are specified in a _manifest_ file. _West_ uses this manifest to populate the workspace, eliminating references to files outside of the workspace.
+We'll see how we can create a _minimal_ workspace application using _West_.

 This is where the journey **ends**.
 After this series, you should find it easy - or at least easier - to explore, understand, and apply advanced concepts such as: